 You’re not the only business to consider starting a blog and what you want to avoid is creating the feeling with a reader where they say ‘Oh…here’s another business trying to search engine optimise their site by having a blog’.
 Even if you are, you need to be genuine in your efforts to connect with users/readers/customers because unfortunately being online is one place where dodgy efforts come across quite transparently.

 3) Do your ‘competitors’ have blogs?

 This can be a very strong indicator as you have social proof that your market is not only active in social media but creating an impact and getting a response, but you can learn from them.
 Find out what resonates with you and what makes you uncomfortable.
 Get inspired.
-And remember – people in the same or complimentary space represent an opportunity to network and collaborate, for example with guest and cross posting on your blogs etc.
+And remember – people in the same or complementary space represent an opportunity to network and collaborate, for example with guest and cross-posting on your blogs etc.

 4) Would you like to engage with your customers?